robertklep/my-esphome-components/components/delta_solivia/README.md

   # Each inverter has a unique address, usually starting with "1" for the
   # first inverter, "2" for the second, etc.
   #
+  # You need to specify the "variant" used for each inverter.
+  # See the compatibility table.
+  # As explained, the different sensor that can be configured
+  # depend on the variant.
+If you're not interested in a specific
+  # sensor, just leave it out, they're all optional.
+  #
   # You can run the component with debug logging in ESPHome enabled,
   # which will log information on the packets it receives, including
   # the address from which the packet originated.
-  #
-  # For each inverter, a number of sensors is available.
-If you're not
-  # interested in a specific sensor, just leave it out.
   inverters:
     - address: 1
+      variant: 15
       throttle: 10s # see below
       part_number:
         name: 'Inverter#1 Part Number'